reselbob/simple-node-grpc/client_cli/readme.md

                    add, subtract, multiply, divide
   -m, --message    Used with the operation, repeat and ping.
 The message to
                    transit.
   -c, --count      Used the with the operation, repeat.
-The count of the number
+Indicates the number
                    of messages to return in the stream.
   -u, --url        The url of the gRPC server.       [default: "localhost:8080"] -h, --help       Show help                                           [boolean]